Orthopedic Second Opinion: Should I Get One?

 Also, Dr. Goradia generally permits patients to remove their sling the day after surgery.
 This gives patients better use of their arm and shortens the overall recovery.

 If the rotator cuff is too severe to repair with donor tissue, a special type of shoulder replacement may be the best options.
 With recent advances, recovery from this replacement can be faster than recovery from a rotator cuff repair.

 Second Opinion for ACL Surgery

-Dr. Goradia offers the latest advances in ACL surgery, including ACL Preserve Surgery and all-inside ACL reconstruction.
+Dr. Goradia offers the latest advances in ACL surgery, including ACL Preserve Surgery, which he developed, and all-inside ACL reconstruction.
 These techniques can reduce pain and swelling after surgery.
-The ACL Preserve Surgery was developed by Dr. Goradia.
-Approximately 20-30% of ACL tears are eligible to receive this treatment where the patients’ torn ACL is repaired instead of it being replaced with a graft.
+Approximately 20-30% of ACL tears are eligible to receive this treatment where the patients’ torn ACL is repaired instead of being replaced with a graft.

 Second Opinion for Knee Arthritis and Knee Replacement Surgery

 Dr. Goradia sees patients seeking a second opinion when total knee replacement surgery is recommended.
-In a recent knee pain seminar, Dr. Goradia noted research indicating that 43% of patients who had a total knee replacement may have been candidates for a partial knee replacement.
+Some research indicates that 43% of patients who had a total knee replacement may have been candidates for a partial knee replacement.
 In these cases, patients could have experienced a faster recovery time from a partial knee replacement where most of their original knee was left in tact.
 Instead, they had to undergo a total knee replacement.